kovetskiy/gitlab-exporter/README.rst

 LOGLEVEL              Standard Python `log level`_ PORT                  Port to listen on
-INTERVAL              Interval in seconds to wait between data fetches
+INTERVAL              Interval in seconds to wait between data fetches URL                   URL to your GitLab installation TOKEN                 Your personal access token for the GitLab API
 ====================  ===========

 .. _log level: https://docs.python.org/3.5/library/logging.html#levels